Anisha100156/Koach-internship-task/react-user-profile/README.md

 Animations that enhances the user interaction with pop-in, pop-up effect.\

 ### Technologies used
-React.js- For building interactive interface and resuable UI components HTML5- For structuring and organization of the webpage CSS- For styling and layout
+React.js- For building interactive interface and resuable UI components.\
+HTML5- For structuring and organization of the webpage.\
+CSS- For styling and layout.\
-JavasScript- For adding interactiivity with the user TypeScript- For type safety and defining the types of user data and activities.
+JavasScript- For adding interactiivity with the user.\
+TypeScript- For type safety and defining the types of user data and activities.\
-REST API-  Used to fetch user data and activities dynamically.
+REST API-  Used to fetch user data and activities dynamically.\
-React Router - Enables seamless navigation between different pages.
+React Router - Enables seamless navigation between different pages.\

 # Getting Started with Create React App